-At December 31, 2022 and 2021, forfeitures of \$18,985 and \$9,560, respectively, were available to pay administrative expenses of the Plan or fund Company contributions.
-During the year ended December 31, 2022, the Company utilized forfeitures of approximately \$10,564 to pay administrative expenses of the Plan, with no amounts used to reduce Company contributions.
+The Company's matching contributions may be reduced by forfeitures that accumulate from terminations of participants with non-vested employer matching contributions.
+At December 31, 2022 and 2021, forfeitures of \$5,045 and \$22,813, respectively, were available to pay administrative expenses or fund Company contributions.
+During the year ended December 31, 2022, the Company utilized forfeitures of approximately \$40,000 to pay administrative expenses of the Plan, with no amounts used to reduce Company contributions.